Description

 Parallax cracks

-Advanced algorithm of rendering parallax cracks uses the information about the distance from crack to render very efficient and smooth effect in only 6-8 texture reads.
+Advanced algorithm for rendering parallax cracks uses the information about the distance from the crack to render a very efficient and smooth effect in only 6-8 texture reads.
 In comparison to other algorithms, it is over 6 times faster and looks much better on closeups.

 Material parameter